AlperenEnesBayar/Stroma-Take-Home-Task/README.md

 * Planned re-parameterized convolution
 * Coarse for auxiliary and fine for lead loss

+For the tacking part I use ByteTrack.

+A simple, effective, and a generic association method to track objects by associating almost every detection box instead of just the high score ones

+BYTE outperforms other association methods like SORT, Deep SORT, and MOTDT by a large margin

+ByteTrack is a simple yet effective algorithm for multi-object tracking(MOT).
+It uses YOLOX, a high-performance object detector, and BYTE for data association.
+BYTE uses all of the detection results, both low and high detection scores, to enhance the performance of ByteTrack.
+ByteTrack is robust to occlusion, motion blur, and size changes and performs accurate tracking.

 <!-- GETTING STARTED -->
 ## Getting Started